nix-community/gomod2nix/README.md

 file for details.

 ## About the project
-The developmentent of Trustix has been sponsored by [Tweag I/O](https://tweag.io/) and funded by the [NLNet foundation](https://nlnet.nl/project/Trustix) and the European Commission’s [Next Generation Internet programme](https://www.ngi.eu/funded_solution/trustix-nix/) through the NGI Zero PET (privacy and trust enhancing technologies) fund.
+The developmentent of Trustix (which Gomod2nix is a part of) has been sponsored by [Tweag I/O](https://tweag.io/) and funded by the [NLNet foundation](https://nlnet.nl/project/Trustix) and the European Commission’s [Next Generation Internet programme](https://www.ngi.eu/funded_solution/trustix-nix/) through the NGI Zero PET (privacy and trust enhancing technologies) fund.

 ![NGI0 logo](./.assets/NGI0_tag.png)
 ![NLNet banner](./.assets/nlnet-banner.png)